 - Real piano tutorials from an experienced piano teacher with over 35 years’ experience.
 WRP does not use any trendy or confusing apps or mechanical robots that teach only “notes” at the expense of more important expressive and technical issues.

 - Instructional videos accompanying Dr. Hall’s bestselling book “Sight-Reading & Harmony.”
-The current count for videos accompanying this book is over 900.
+The current count for videos accompanying SR&H is over 1000.

 - Instructional videos demonstrating and teaching The BachScholar® Piano Method.
 This method is still in progress and currently being developed.
 Grades 1 and 2 are complete and there are currently some Grade 6 videos completed.
-Grades 3-6 are planned sometime in 2019 or 2020.
+Grades 3-6 are in progress.

 - Church hymns with embedded sheet music.
 Instructional videos of quality church hymns through the ages, which are excellent for learning to read chords, sight-reading, and understanding music theory.
 All hymn videos on WRP feature sheet music embedded into the videos.

 - Traditional tutorials.
 In-depth tutorials on selected works from the standard piano repertoire from all style periods.

 - “Super Slow” tutorials.
 BachScholar’s incredibly popular and practical “Super Slow” tutorial series discontinued on YouTube, but now made exclusively for WRP